On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Inverse bremsstrahlung in the field of the hydrogen atom

+In this study we develop an alternative one-electron approach.
+In our approach the hydrogen atom is replaced by an `effective' central potential.
+This interaction potnetial explicitly depends upon a few parameters whcih can be varied in computations.
+In the field of such a potential we have an infinite number of scattered electronic states.
+The corresponding one-electron wave functions can be determined to very high accuracy.
+Finally, we have a method which is directly related with the original problem, but it is not overloaded by very complex computational and analytical details.

+Let us describe our method which can be used to calculate cross-section of inverse bremsstrahlung in the field of the hydrogen atom.
 First, let us obtain the incident and final wave functions which are the stationary one-electron wave functions of the continuous spectra of the radial Schr\"{o}dinger equation (see, e.g., \cite{LLQ}) of the electron moving in the field of the central potential, Eq.(\ref{poten}).
 The solution of one-electron Schr\"{o}dinger equation can be found by representing the unknown wave function $\Psi(r)$ in the form $\Psi_{\ell}(r) = A_{\ell}(r) \exp(\imath \delta_{\ell}(r))$.
 Note that in the field of any central potential the angular momentum $\ell$ is a good (i.e. conserving) quantum number.
 It reduces the original problem to the solution of the following differential equation

 where the phase $\delta_{\ell}(r)$ of the wave function is assumed to be explicitly $r-$dependent and $\delta_{\ell}(r = 0) = 0$ (initial condition).
 With this initial condition the last equation is reduced to the form of the following integral equation